tumtumtum/Shaolinq/README.md

  * Code first object model
  * First class LINQ support
  * Full support for async/await that goes beyond what's possible with the Entity Framework
+ * Full support for *recursively* including collection properties - handles all necessary and complex join(s) for you
  * Automatic schema creation and migration
  * Natural object model architecture with both high-level and super-fine-grained access to SQL via LINQ
  * Insanely fast performance by using dynamically generated code (System.Reflection.Emit) to avoid slow dynamic reflection calls (dynamic calls is used by most other ORMs)